TFCA Annual Conference Graphic

 • Overview of the Public Protection Classification/ISO program area and how SFMO can assist with the surveys.

-• Overview of NERIS system, formerly NFIRS.
+• Overview of the NERIS system, formerly NFIRS.

-• Overview and analysis of data obtained through NFIRS/NERIS, and how the data can drive community risk reduction programs across the State.
+• Overview and analysis of data obtained through NFIRS/NERIS and how the data can drive community risk reduction programs across the State.

 The Measurement Spectrum of Aerobic Fitness: How Do We Find Out Who is Fit Enough?